tctien342/mikrotik-scripts/README.md

 This repository contains individual `.rsc` files, each implementing a specific functionality or automation task.
 Here is a brief overview of the current scripts available:

 - **auto-route-by-ping.rsc**: Automatically sets the route to the best interface based on ping response times from a list of addresses.
+- **auto-route-by-ping-address-lists.rsc**: Automatically sets the route to the best interface based on ping response times from a list of addresses stored in address lists.

 ## Getting Started